 The CHAC is composed of faculty and technical staff who are responsible for providing consultation, technical assistance, and recommendations to the Executive Director of Health Sciences Administration and the Director of EH&S relating to hazardous substances in laboratories.
-Programs which may be reviewed include development of the CHP, hazard communication, community right-to-know notifications, chemical safety, carcinogen/mutagen/teratogen safety, and hazardous waste management.
+Programs include: development of the CHP, hazard communication, community right-to-know notifications, chemical safety, carcinogen/mutagen/teratogen safety, and hazardous waste management.